Build Service

 <definitionsFile>

-The file or archive that contains code for jobs, folders, or calendars.
+Defines the .json file that contains code for jobs, folders, or calendars.

-Calendar definitions are supported in .json format only.
+Calendar definitions must be in .json format only.

 [deployDescriptorFile]

-(Optional) The file that includes the rules to apply on the original definitionsFile.
+(Optional) Defines the file that includes the original definitionsFile rules.

-The rules enable transforming Control-M JSON code properties.
+The rules enable you to transform Control-M JSON code properties.

 For detailed information, see Deploy Descriptor.